vsTerminus/msfs2020-linux-map-enhancement/README.md

     pip install --user --break-system-packages pyGeoTile

+## mkcert

+This is required for nginx, it creates a local self-signed certificate for your webserver to use.

+You should be able to find this in your distro's package manager, eg

+    sudo pacman -Sy mkcert

 ## NGINX

 So far I haven't found a good way to launch nginx from the application (with sudo), so for now my solution is to launch it separately.